olitheolix/aiokubernetes/docs/quickstart.rst

 .. note::

    These notes are for v0.4 only.
-Version 0.5 introduced a breaking change to accomodate the Rest client of your choice (async or not).
-Please see the Readme and files in the `examples/` folder for v0.5 usage examples.
+Version 0.6 introduced a breaking change to accomodate the Rest client of your choice (async or not).
+Please see the Readme and files in the `examples/` folder for v0.6 usage examples.
+There is no version v0.5.

 .. currentmodule:: aiokubernetes